Cherreads

 He raised his trembling hand.

-Golden light began to gather around his palm.
+Golden light gathered around his palm.

-The room grew colder.
+The chamber grew colder.

-The light around his hand brightened.
+The light brightened.

-Then he touched the baby's forehead.
+He touched the baby's forehead.

 Everything changed.